Integrate SQL solutions with Azure services

 Before configuring Data API Builder, you need a database with tables and sample data.

-1. Connect to your SQL Server or Azure SQL Database using Azure Data Studio or SQL Server Management Studio.
+1. Connect to your SQL Server or Azure SQL Database using SQL Server Management Studio (SSMS) or Visual Studio Code with the SQL Server (mssql) extension.
+For your database, select master if not already selected.

 2. Create a new database for this exercise: